alphagov/data-standards-authority/standards-catalogue/source/guidance/graphql/index.html.md

 GraphQL can be a successful approach in certain circumstances, for example where:

-- there is a need to minimise bandwidth use because data is being transmitted over satellite or other low-bandwidth channels, or because data transfer is expensive
+* there is a need to minimise bandwidth use because data is being transmitted over satellite or other low-bandwidth channels, or because data transfer is expensive
-- you anticipate needing to use multiple data sources
+* you anticipate needing to use multiple data sources
+* you have several types of clients with different data needs

+You can read more in [https://technology.blog.gov.uk/2020/08/28/what-we-learned-from-a-recent-graphql-workshop/](this blog post about recent uses of GraphQL in government).